-- 1. Distinguish between formal and informal situations.
-When writing to a coworker with whom you are friends, you can be less formal than when you are writing to your manager or a client. - 2.
-Write a meaningful subject line.
-Recipients use the subject line to decide whether to open or delete a message, and sometimes where to store it.
-Write a subject line that describes the content. - 3.
-Keep the message focused and readable.
+- 1. Write a meaningful subject line.
+Recipients use the subject line to decide whether to open or delete a message and sometimes where to store it.
+Write a subject line that describes the content. - 2.
+Keep the message focused.
 Avoid including multiple messages or requests in one e-mail.
 Try to focus on only one topic.
-Use standard capitalization and spelling; none of this "thx 4 ur help 2day ur gr8." - 4.
+Use standard capitalization and spelling; none of this "thx 4 ur help 2day ur gr8." - 3.
 Avoid attachments.
 Extract the relevant text from a large file and ask the recipient if he or she wants to see the full document.

-- 5. Identify yourself clearly in the first few lines-otherwise your message might be deleted quickly. - 6.
+- 4. Identify yourself clearly.
+Identify yourself in the first few lines-otherwise your message might be deleted quickly. - 5.
 Be kind.
+Don't flame.
 Avoid writing e-mails when you are upset.
 Always think before you hit the "send" button.
 Once it's gone, you can't get it back.
 If you're mad, write the e-mail, but don't send it.
-Keep it in your "save" or "draft" folder and reread it the next day. - 7.
+Keep it in your "save" or "draft" folder and reread it the next day. - 6.
 Proofread.
-Use spell check and read the memo carefully before sending it. - 8.
+Use spell check and read the memo carefully before sending it. - 7.
 Don't assume privacy.
 Don't send anything you wouldn't want posted on the office bulletin board (with your name on it).
-Remember, employers can read your e-mails! - 9.
+Remember, employers can read your e-mails! - 8.
+Distinguish between formal and informal situations.
+When writing to a coworker with whom you are friends, you can be less formal than when you are writing to your manager or a client. - 9.
 Respond promptly.
 Get back quickly to the person who sent you the email.
 If you're too busy to answer, let the person know you got the message and will respond as soon as you can. - 10.
 Show respect and restraint.
 Watch out: Don't use the "reply to all" button in error.
 Don't forward an e-mail before getting permission from the sender.